 Under the risk management plan, all of the Xyrem that we sell in the United States must be shipped directly to patients through a single central pharmacy.
 The process under which patients receive Xyrem under the Xyrem risk management program is cumbersome.
-While we have an agreement with the central pharmacy for Xyrem, Express Scripts Specialty Distribution Services, Inc. or Express Scripts, through June 2015, if the central pharmacy does not fulfill its contractual obligations to us, or refuses or fails to adequately serve patients, shipments of Xyrem and our sales would be adversely affected.
+While we have an agreement with the central pharmacy for Xyrem, Express Scripts Specialty Distribution Services, Inc. and its affiliate CuraScript, Inc., or ESSDS, through June 2015, if the central pharmacy does not fulfill its contractual obligations to us, or refuses or fails to adequately serve patients, shipments of Xyrem and our sales would be adversely affected.
 If we change our central pharmacy, new contracts might be required with government and other insurers who pay for Xyrem, and the terms of any new contracts could be less favorable to us than current agreements.
 In addition, any new central pharmacy would need to be registered with the DEA and would also need to implement the particular processes, procedures and activities necessary to distribute Xyrem under the risk management plan approved by the FDA.
 Transitioning to a new central pharmacy could result in product shortages, which would adversely affect sales of Xyrem in the United States, and/or result in additional costs and expenses for us, and/or take a significant amount of time, any of which could materially and adversely affect our business, financial condition, results of operations and growth prospects.

-We depend on Express Scripts to conduct many required activities under the Xyrem risk management plan, including making regular contacts, generally by telephone, with Xyrem patients and physicians' offices.
-Among other requirements, Express Scripts is required to report to us, under a standard procedure, information related to any adverse events of which it becomes aware.
-We recently learned that Express Scripts had not reported to us in accordance with that procedure a total of 74 deaths from all causes, occurring between 2003 and 2010, of patients who had been prescribed Xyrem.
+We depend on ESSDS to conduct many required activities under the Xyrem risk management plan, including making regular contacts, generally by telephone, with Xyrem patients and physicians' offices.
+Among other requirements, ESSDS is required to report to us, under a standard procedure, information related to any adverse events of which it becomes aware.
+In late April 2011 we learned that deaths of patients who had been prescribed Xyrem between 2003 and 2010 had not always been reported to us in accordance with that procedure.
 As a result, these cases were not reported to the FDA as required.
-Most of the cases occurred between 2003 and 2007; in each of 2008, 2009 and 2010 there were four unreported cases.
-In May 2011, we reported all of these cases to the FDA, within 15 days after we learned of them.
-We cannot be certain that additional cases have not been reported.
-The information provided to us does not specify the cause of death in most cases, and as a result we cannot be certain whether any, or how many, of the cases are related to Xyrem, and we may not be able to obtain such information.
+In May 2011, we reported all of the previously unreported cases that we and ESSDS had identified to the FDA, within 15 days after we learned of them.
+While we believe that we and ESSDS have identified all unreported cases and reported them to the FDA, we cannot assure you that this is the case.